The $20 Billion Problem

 - Traditional solutions are better: Sometimes a simple workflow automation or database improvement solves the problem more effectively than AI

 Identifying these situations early saves far more value than pushing forward with marginal AI projects.
+A well-executed "no" is more valuable than an ill-considered "yes."

 Beyond ROI: The Strategic Value of Clear Success Criteria